-Decision Fatigue Acknowledged
+Decision Fatigue Research Acknowledged

 I remember reading that Barack Obama works to conserve his optimal decision-making capacity for important decisions by cutting down on the number of trivial decisions he has to make during the day.

-Maybe it was a present from his mother-in-law and the had to wear it at least once.
-Or he just did not get a good nights sleep.
+Maybe it was a present from his mother-in-law and they had to wear it at least once.
+Or he just did not get a good night’s sleep.

 ‘You’ll see I wear only gray or blue suits’ [Obama] said.